openstack-archive/fuel-docs/userdocs/fuel-user-guide/cli.rst

    your environment if not used carefully.

-Modifications that you make using the Fuel CLI take precedence over the settings applied from the Fuel Web UI.
+Modifications that you make using the Fuel CLI take precedence over the settings applied from the Fuel web UI.
 If a change has been applied using the Fuel CLI, Fuel displays the corresponding message in the Fuel web UI.

 This section includes the following topics: